MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-agentless-scanning-vms.md

     :::image type="content" source="media/enable-vulnerability-assessment-agentless/defender-plan-settings-azure.png" alt-text="Screenshot of link for the settings of the Defender plans for Azure accounts." lightbox="media/enable-vulnerability-assessment-agentless/defender-plan-settings-azure.png":::

-    The agentless scanning settings are shared by both Defender Cloud Security Posture Management (CSPM) or Defender for Servers P2.
-When you enable agentless scanning on either plan, the setting is enabled for both plans.

 1. In **Settings and monitoring**, turn on **Agentless scanning for machines**.